top of page

 Rachael Kuik

-Rachael completed both Pilates matwork and equipment training with the APPI and often uses these exercises in her client’s rehabilitation, alongside manual, soft tissue and taping techniques, strength training and plyometric drills.
-She enjoys not only reducing client’s symptoms but helping them return to sports and a fully active lifestyle.
+Rachael has completed Pilates matwork and equipment training with the Australian Physiotherapy and Pilates Institute (APPI).
+She integrates these exercises into her clients' rehabilitation alongside manual, soft tissue, taping techniques, strength training, and plyometric drills.
+Her focus goes beyond alleviating symptoms, aiming to facilitate her clients' return to sports and a fully active lifestyle.

 Becky Aston Physiotherapist